Butt plug: History

 Rectal dilators were originally designed for therapeutic uses and later marketed with terms such as Dr. Young's Ideal Rectal Dilators, which were marketed as a cure for insanity and constipation.
 In the late 20th century, similar devices started to be marketed as sex toys.

 Basics

 Butt plugs can be moved in or out for pleasure, so as to simulate the rhythmic thrusting of penetrative sex, although some butt plugs are specifically designed for stimulation of the prostate.
 As with other activities involving anal penetration, such as anal sex, large amounts of sexual lubricant and a slow gentle approach are needed to insert or remove a butt plug.

 Butt plugs must be very smooth to avoid damaging the rectum or bowel.
 In order to get them into the rectum, they most commonly have a general profile of a round-ended cone which then narrows to a "waist" which locates itself at the anal sphincter, with the flared part outside the body, preventing the butt plug from slipping further into the body.
 Some butt plugs are enhanced with vibration technology.
-Certain manufacturers produce app-connected versions that allow vibration control through a smartphone.
+Certain manufacturers like Lovense produce app-connected versions that allow vibration control through a smartphone.